 "There are many different types of retinoids which contributes to the confusion - these include retinyl esters, retinol, retinaldehyde, adapalene and tretinoin, to name but a few," says Anjali.

 "They are all slightly different chemical compounds.
 Retinyl esters, retinol and retinaldehyde are available over the counter and are weaker than tretinoin."

 MORE: How to do a lifting facial massage at home

-Kate says: "Because it makes your skin peel.
-When you first begin retinol it speeds up cell turnover, which means that the cells are moving through to the surface of the skin more quickly.
+Kate says: "It makes your skin peel.
+When you first begin retinol it speeds up cell turnover, which means that the cells are moving through to the surface of the skin more quickly."

 "Effectively, the skin goes into panic mode and initiates inflammation to repair the so-called problems.
 Redness, burning, stinging and shedding is all normal and is expected.
 You're creating new tissue so it pushes off the old tissue hence why you get the flaking – it's a positive thing, but it is unsightly – so it's a perfect time to begin during a lockdown when no one can see you!"

 Super Retinol Renewal Moisturiser, typical price £75, members pay £11.75, BEAUTY PIE

 Though widely known as an anti-aging ingredient, the benefits of retinoids are broad - and we should be incorporating them into our routines earlier than we think, according to Dr Mahto.